hzla/pk3ds_for_dynamic_calc/README.md

 Your calc is now viewable at https://hzla.github.io/Dynamic-Calc/?data=COPY_DOCUMENT_ID_TO_HERE&dmgGen=GEN&gen=GEN

-replace GEN with 6 or 7 depending on your game.
-If you have added in moves from past your game's generation, set GEN to 8
+replace GEN with 6, 7, 8 depending on your game.
+If you have added in moves from past your game's generation, set GEN to 8.
+If you are making a calc for gen 7, set dmgGen to 8.

 replace COPY_DOCUMENT_ID_TO_HERE with your document id you copied earlier